 So far, we have explained that Iran will not stamp your visa on your passport and they will issue a paper visa, but how about those who traveled to Iran before 2019 and has an Iran visa stamp on their passport? how about the citizens of U.S., UK, Canada, Afghanistan, Pakistan, Jordan, Colombia, Bangladesh, and Somali who need to get their passport stamps? read on!

 How to Visit the USA after Travelling to Iran

-So for those few nationalities who still Iran stamps on their passport, the solution to visiting the USA is to apply for a B1/B2 visitor visa to the United States.
+For those few nationalities who still need Iran stamps on their passport or those who traveled to Iran and have an Iran visa stamp on their passport the solution to visiting the USA is to apply for a B1/B2 visitor visa.
 Here’s what you need to know about the visa:

 - You can apply for the Visa online via the USA’s State Department website (as of June 2019 the fee was 120 USD) – this fee is paid at time of online application by Credit Card.

 - You then need to make an appointment to go to your US consulate to attend an in person interview, whereby you can expect to be quizzed about your jaunt to Iran